noseka1/oadp-operator-kustomization/README.md

 Velero client configuration file can be found at `~/.config/velero/config.json`

-# Backing up CSI Volume
+# Backup and Restore of CSI Volumes

 The respective volumesnapshotclass must have the `velero.io/csi-volumesnapshot-class=true` label: